Performance: Acting - BFA

 - Sound: Please check your digital recording to make sure that you can be heard.

-- Size of shot: Use a full shot for your poetic speech and full or medium shot for your contemporary speech.
+- Speech B: Use a full or medium shot for your contemporary speech.

 - Length: Your video should be no longer than five minutes.
 The panel may stop watching if your recording exceeds this time.

-We encourage you to use the full capacity of your body and to move freely within the architecture of your space when making your digital recordings.
+- Movement: We encourage you to use the full capacity of your body and to move freely within the architecture of your space when making your digital recordings.

 The audition piece should be in poetic form using heightened language.
 This is a piece in which words are chosen for their sound and suggestive power as opposed to a naturalistic speech.
 While it need not be originally written in English, we ask that you perform an English translation for your poetic monologue.
 There is no boundary in time period, culture, or form (as long as it’s poetic) in which you choose this speech from.
 For example, Shakespeare, Tang Zianzu, Kate Tempest, Aleshea Harris, The Mahabharata, Suzan-Lori Parks, and Joseph A. Dandurand are all appropriate choices.